VictorBenitoGR/OpenFinancialData/README.md

 ## SOLARIS (Securities Optimization and Long-Term Analysis of Risk on Investment Strategies)
 This module seeks to automate the analysis of financial portfolios and asset investments (with their respective depreciation/amortization impact).

-Its ultimate goal is to simplify the insertion of any company to corporate investment, condensing in a personalized way its tax implications.
+Its ultimate goal is to simplify the insertion of any company to corporate investment, customizing the condensation of their tax implications.

 ### Benchmark Analysis